-This very simple algorithm, yields effectively a class of GEMM decompositions that can be seen in Figure~\ref{fig:25_algo}.
-For $K\_layers = 1$ we get a traditional 2D GEMM decomposition (recall the observations from Section~\ref{subsec:gilbert}), and for $K\_layers > 1$ we get effectively the Communication-Avoiding 2.5D and 3D GEMM decompositions~\cite{solomonik2011communication,georganas2012communication}.
-More specifically, in Figure~\ref{fig:25_algo} we illustrate the SFC-based partitioning of a $C$ matrix using $T=64$ cores.
-The $C$ dimensions are 4096$\times$4096, and by using blocks of size 32$\times$32 ($bm=bn=32$) we obtain a grid of 128$\times$128 output $C$ blocks.
+This very simple algorithm yields a class of GEMM decompositions shown in Figure~\ref{fig:25_algo}.
+For $K\_layers = 1$ we get a 2D GEMM decomposition (recall the observations from Section~\ref{subsec:gilbert}), and for $K\_layers > 1$ we get effectively the Communication-Avoiding 2.5D and 3D GEMM decompositions~\cite{mccoll1999memory,solomonik2011communication}.
+In Figure~\ref{fig:25_algo} we illustrate the SFC-based partitioning of a $C$ matrix using $T=64$ cores.
+The $C$ dimensions are 4096$\times$4096, and by using 32$\times$32 blocks ($bm=bn=32$) we obtain a grid of 128$\times$128 output $C$ blocks.
 In Figure~\ref{fig:25_algo}-Left we illustrate a 2D $C$ decomposition ($K\_layers = 1$): the SFC yields \emph{implicitly} a 2D core decomposition (grid of 8$\times$8 cores).
 Each core is implicitly assigned a $C$ tile/``patch" consisting of 16$\times$16 $C$ output blocks (each having size 32$\times$32).
-Each core-local grid of 16$\times$16 $C$ blocks/$C$-tasks is traversed by the core using the SFC ordering illustrated in Figure~\ref{fig:hilbert}, and inherently exhibits temporal and spatial locality, obviating the need for explicit cache-blocking and loop reordering.
-In Figure~\ref{fig:25_algo}-Middle we illustrate a 2.5D decomposition: by replicating $C$ by a factor of 2 (i.e. $K\_layers = 2$), within each layer the SFC yields \emph{implicitly} a 2D core decomposition with rectangular $C$ tiles.
+Each core-local patch of 16$\times$16 $C$ blocks/$C$-tasks is traversed by the core using the SFC ordering in Figure~\ref{fig:hilbert}, and inherently exhibits temporal and spatial locality, obviating the need for explicit cache-blocking and loop-reordering.
+In Figure~\ref{fig:25_algo}-Middle we illustrate a 2.5D decomposition: by replicating $C$ 2 times (i.e. $K\_layers = 2$), within each layer SFC yields \emph{implicitly} a 2D core decomposition with rectangular $C$ tiles.
 Within each layer of $C$ the work is partitioned among 32 cores.
-Finally in Figure~\ref{fig:25_algo}-Right we illustrate a 3D decomposition of $C$ by replicating it by a factor of 4.
-Within each layer the SFC yields \emph{implicitly} a 2D core decomposition (4$\times$4 core decomposition within each plane), for a logical 4$\times$4$\times$4 3D grid of cores.
-We emphasize that all these decompositions happen \emph{implicitly} by leveraging the SFC properties and the proper loop-index mapping in lines 12-14.
+Finally in Figure~\ref{fig:25_algo}-Right we illustrate a 3D decomposition of $C$ by replicating it 4 times ($K\_layers = 4$).
+Within each layer, SFC yields \emph{implicitly} a 2D core decomposition (4$\times$4 core decomposition within each plane), for a logical 4$\times$4$\times$4 3D grid of cores.
+All these decompositions happen \emph{implicitly} via the SFC properties and the loop-index mapping in lines 12-14.